Ahmed Sofa Sarani

-Mirpur–Uttara Road (মিরপুর–উত্তরা রোড) is a street in Dhaka, Bangladesh, that was built for the construction of the Mirpur DOHS-to-Uttara section of Dhaka Metro Rail's MRT Line 6.
+Ahmed Sofa Sarani (আহমদ ছফা সরণি), also known as Mirpur DOHS–Uttara Road (মিরপুর ডিওএইচএস–উত্তরা রোড), is a street in Dhaka, Bangladesh, that was built for the construction of the Mirpur DOHS-to-Uttara section of Dhaka Metro Rail's MRT Line 6.
 Before the line's construction, the road was a narrow path, which in 2016 was planned to be converted into a street because, due to its narrowness, the line's viaduct could not be built on it.
 The road runs from the Mirpur Cantonment area to Sector 18 of Uttara and a roundabout at Diabari.

 During the construction of the MRT Line 6, the 800 m stretch of the road from Mirpur 12 to Uttara South metro station was constructed with broken bricks; the narrow section was quickly finished to mark the line's inauguration in 2022.
 The road was later extended to connect with Mirpur and Uttara, and is currently the only road linking the two areas.
 The construction of this 4.5 km-long street connecting Sonargaon Janapath with Mirpur DOHS reduced the travel time between Mirpur and Uttara.

 During the construction of Dhaka BRT, traffic congestion on Airport Road increased and drivers started using this street as an alternative.
 According to the master plan of Dhaka North City Corporation's (DNCC) Detailed Area Plan, a road has been proposed from the end of the street; from Diabari Roundabout to Gazipur.